 - a.
 Line II A Placed in Unsubsidized Employment - b.
-Line II B Completed Training Services - 3.
-Special Reporting Not Applicable - 4.
-Subaward Reporting under the Transparency Act Applicable
+Line II B Completed Training Services

+3. Special Reporting - Not Applicable

 M. Subrecipient Monitoring

 Each recipient and subrecipient must conduct regular oversight and monitoring of its WIA activities and those of its subrecipients and contractors in order to determine whether or not there is compliance with provisions of the Act and applicable laws and regulations and provide technical assistance as necessary and appropriate (20 CFR section 667.400(c)).